-The Basin Track is the least appealing of all the West Head trails.
-Servicing the Basin Campground, it’s partly sealed (to allow NPWS vehicles to access the camping area) and generally a pretty dreary walk.
-However, like a few other West Head trails, it has a few surprises if you know where to look…
+The Basin Track is perhaps the least appealing of all the West Head trails.
+Servicing the Basin Campground, it’s partly sealed (to allow NPWS vehicles to access the camping area) and generally a pretty dreary bushwalk.
+However, like a few other West Head trails, the Basin Track has a few surprises if you know where to look…

 Near the start of the track is the sign-posted Basin Aboriginal Art Site, which has some well preserved engravings with interpretative signage.
-(It’s one of 25 Aboriginal engraving sites along the Basin and Mackerel Tracks – and also the most accessible.)
+(It’s one of 25 Aboriginal engraving sites along the Basin Trail and Mackerel Tracks – and also the most accessible.)

 The 53 figures are clustered in three groups, with the main subjects being fish, kangaroos and wallabies, and groups with people (click on the image below to look at individual engravings).